 If you’re spending a night or more in Diu, then my recommendation will be to stay in a resort with the sea in view.
 But there are some good hotels as well, so here are my picks –

-- Krishna Beach Resorts – One of the top-rated resorts in Diu is the beach facing Krishna Beach Resorts.
-Apart from the beach in walking distance, the hotel offers a pool, a bar, room service, and free parking.
-The resort also offers an airport shuttle if you’re directly landing ay Diu airport.
+Krishna Beach Resorts – One of the top-rated resorts in Diu is the beach-facing Krishna Beach Resorts.
+Apart from the beach within walking distance, the hotel offers a pool, a bar, room service, and free parking.
+The resort also offers an airport shuttle if you’re directly landing at Diu airport.
 You can book the resort using this link.

-- Diu TentCity – Khodidhar – If camping by the sea is your idea of a beach vacation, then I recommend Diu TentCity.
-With a private beach and beautiful location adds to the charm of the stay here.
+Diu TentCity – Khodidhar – If camping by the sea is your idea of a beach vacation, then I recommend Diu TentCity.
+A private beach and beautiful location add to the charm of the stay here.
 You can book using this link.

-- The Grand Highness – One of the most luxurious hotels in the Diu city, which also provides airport transfers.
+The Grand Highness – One of the most luxurious hotels in Diu City, which also provides airport transfers.
 With grand and extravagant interiors, laudable wifi services, daily housekeeping, and responsive staff.
-The hotel is located near to the Diu Fort making it as one of my top choices to stay in Diu.
+The hotel is located near the Diu Fort making it one of my top choices to stay in Diu.
 You can book using this link.

 Where to Eat in Diu

 I had a hard time trying to find Gujarati thali during my Gujarat trip, specifically the Kathiyawadi food, which is applicable in western Gujarat.
 By luck, we make a stop at the Bamaniya Restaurant for a quick lunch where Kathiyawadi food was also served.
 They have both buffet and ala carte options which includes non-vegetarian food too.
-The restaurant is open air with fan & coolers available but no-AC which is fine for December to February months.
+The restaurant is open air with fans & coolers available but no AC which is fine for December to February months.

-Like any other part of India, Diu is well equipped with auto-rickshaws.
+Like any other part of India, Diu is well-equipped with auto-rickshaws.
 As it is a small island, one ride may range from 40₹ to 200₹.
-Although, if you prefer to explore the city on your own pace, and know how to ride a two-wheeler, then scooters are also available for rent at 350₹ per day plus fuel.
+Although, if you prefer to explore the city at your own pace, and know how to ride a two-wheeler, then scooters are also available for rent at 350₹ per day plus fuel.
 Bear in mind, showing your driving license is a must and a deposit of 1500₹ is also mandatory.

 So, this is my Diu Travel Guide with all the places to visit in a day or more.

 HAVE YOU CONSIDERED TAKING A TRIP TO DIU?
-OR HAVE YOU VISIT ALREADY?
+OR HAVE YOU VISITED ALREADY?
 WHAT DID YOU LIKE MOST ABOUT IT?
 TELL ME IN THE COMMENTS BELOW!